State of Illinois v. Alice Wynekoop: Testimony of the police chief

-January 17 – Prosecution continues
+January 17: Prosecution continues

-The trial convened on Wednesday amidst concern for Wynekoop, who was so sick that her defense attorney, Frank Tyrrell, stated "she is so ill it would not surprise me if she passed away right in the courtroom."
+The trial convened on Wednesday amidst concern for Wynekoop's health.
+Her defense attorney, Frank Tyrrell, stated, "She is so ill it would not surprise me if she passed away right in the courtroom."
 She had awakened "with a splitting headache and fever," and her priest was nearby with "religious oils for administration of the last rites of the church."

 Officer March was back on the stand to be cross-examined by the defense.
 Officer John Kelly followed, describing his first findings at the scene the night of the murder and refuting under cross-examination the possibility of suicide and break-in by an intruder.
 The first telegraph messenger followed, testifying that at 4:30 p.m. lights were on in the home "that was supposed to be deserted" and that no one answered knocks or bells.

-In the afternoon the undertaker, Thomas Ahern, was first on the stand, stating that Wynekoop said she "had not notified police of the tragedy because she didn't "want any publicity."
-He also stated that rigor mortis had begun to set in.
+In the afternoon the undertaker, Thomas Ahern, was first on the stand, stating that Wynekoop said she had not notified police of the tragedy because she didn't want any publicity.
+He also stated that by the time he arrived rigor mortis had begun to set in.
 Police Officer Duffy was called to verify the written notes of his conversation with Wynekoop the night of the crime and to testify that the Wynekoops had reported no prior break-ins.
-A neighbor next testified she noticed lights on in the home in the afternoon, but on cross-examination said that the lights were usually on.
+A neighbor next testified that she had noticed lights on in the home in the afternoon; but on cross-examination said that the lights were usually on.

-The line-up of prosecution witnesses on Wednesday also included three insurance agents who detailed Wynekoop's attempts to secure policies on Rheta's life, Rheta's absence during the application process, and the insurance companies' rejection of the policies all together or on Wynekoop's terms.
+The lineup of prosecution witnesses on Wednesday also included three insurance agents who detailed Wynekoop's attempts to secure policies on Rheta's life, Rheta's absence during the application process, and the insurance companies' ultimate rejection of the policies either on Wynekoop's terms or altogether.
 Following was Wynekoop's physician friend, Dr. Frank Chauvet, who testified that he had been called to the Wynekoop home six weeks prior to the murder to examine Rheta for psychosis, which he did not find.
 He noted only that she was "undernourished" and had an abdominal swelling that Wynekoop said "she would take care of."